Art-S-D/Art-S-D/README.md

 ### Welcome to my github

-I am a 25 years old french student at [EPITA](epita.fr) working in cloud computing.
+I am a 25 years old software developer from France working in cloud computing.
-(this should update automatically every 8 of december)

 I love board games, sci fi books and i have a black belt in taekwondo.